- The government has broken a promise to review unfair rules that restrict access to the MenB vaccine by delaying a key report by at least a year.

 One year since the death of two-year-old Faye Burdett from MenB, and following the biggest ever public petition on health, the government has broken a promise to review unfair vaccine rules that deny access to the MenB vaccine for many preschool children.

 A report reviewing the lifetime value of vaccines was due in 20161 but red tape means that it is now delayed.

 Meningitis Research Foundation (MRF) highlights evidence showing that fairer rules would have meant wider access to the MenB vaccine.

 Currently only babies get the vaccine but fairer rules could have enabled those under 5 to access it too.
 MRF estimates that there are likely to be 400 cases2 of MenB in the under 5s who are not eligible for the vaccine.

-We have long been calling for a reform of the rules used to decide the lifetime value of vaccines.
-The current rules are unfair and put vaccines that prevent rare but severe illness in children at a disadvantage.
-This means that children under age 5 - who we believe should have been vaccinated because they are at a higher risk of contracting disease than older age groups - won’t get protection.
+MRF has long been calling for a reform of the rules that determine the lifetime value of vaccines.
+The current rules are unfair and put vaccines that prevent rare but severe illness in children at a disadvantage so that access to vaccines is limited.

 The current rules undervalue the long term benefits of vaccines and do not take public preference into account.3